Upspin Access Control

 that grants read and "list" (directory search) access to

-the contents stored under any path name under ann@example.com/
+the contents stored under any path name under `ann@example.com/`, including the

 access permission, none of her family would be able to see the items in the